Justin Medeiros: Early life

 Medeiros was born to Shanna and Anthony Medeiros from Lodi, California, and he has two sisters, Megan and Jessica.
 He was a student at Lodi High School where he was a wrestler and football player.
 He took up wrestling after encouragement from his parents as he was not athletic at the time.
 He started CrossFit when he was in seventh grade aged 12 in order to keep himself fit between sports seasons, but became more interested in the sport and dropped football for CrossFit after his high school sophomore year.
 He attended Boise State University where he majored in kinesiology.
 He focused on CrossFit while at Boise because it had cut its wrestling program.
-He then moved to Vancouver, Washington to be with his coach Adam Neiffer as courses were made online for a year due to the Covid pandemic, before returning to Boise to complete his education in 2021.
+He then moved to Vancouver, Washington to be with his coach Adam Neiffer as courses were made online for a year due to the COVID-19 pandemic, before returning to Boise to complete his education in 2021.

 Career

 Medeiros was a wrestler and competed in various competitions in California, including the Sac-Joaquin Section Masters Tournament and the California Interscholastic Federation State Wrestling Championships.

-Medeiros first competed in CrossFit in the teen division (16–17) in 2016.
-He finished 19th and failed to reach the Games.
+Medeiros first competed in the teen division (16–17) in 2016.
+He finished 19th and failed to reach the 2016 CrossFit Games.
 He then won the 16-to-18 year old age division at the Wodapalooza CrossFit competition held in Miami in 2017.
 At the age of 18, Medeiros competed in individual competition at the California Regional, and was placed 15th.
 This is followed by a 14th-place finish in the West Regional in 2018.
 In 2019, he just failed to qualify for the CrossFit Games when he finished 4th at the Granite Games.

+2020: Games debut

 In 2019, Medeiros earned qualification to the 2020 CrossFit Games after winning the Filthy 150 Sanctional.
 After competing in an online phase 1 of the Games, he became one of only five athletes who competed in person at the Games, and was named Rookie of the Year.
 He finished third after Mat Fraser and Samuel Kwant at the Games.